twiz-/split-analytics/README.md

 </div>
 ```

-Here we're basically adding the ip address to the url so we can use it to look up the events
+Here, we're adding the ip address to the url so we can use it to look up the events
 associated with the IP adress we care about to paint a visitors journey through our app.

 One thing you may have noticed by now is we're tracking events to our actual analytics pages.
 We don't really care about that so let's fix it in the